seductivegeese/new-grad-guide/README.md

 ### 👴(Retirement) Savings

-  - It's never too early to save for retirement / important investments such as a house later in life.
+  It's never too early to save for retirement / important investments such as a house later in life.

+  There are two broad categories of tax-sheltered accounts you'll be looking at - 401k and IRAs.
+  401ks are typically tied to your employer, although you'll be able to take the account with you (and convert to an IRA if you'd like) when you leave.

     - 401k Matches and Vesting:
-      - Generally speaking, a 401k is tied to your current employer.
+		- These accounts, while tied to your employer and being less flexiblity than an IRA, have a higher contribution limit.
+		- Some employers offer a "match" on 401k contributions, which is worth maximizing.
+Be cautious of vesting periods as well - typically, that means the match is only yours after you've been employed for a period of time (the vesting period).
+		- A pretty common thing nowadays is the "mega backdoor" which allows you to contribute past the 19k IRS limit with post-tax money.
+More on this later, but it's well documented.

     - [**Traditional IRA**](https://www.irs.gov/retirement-plans/traditional-iras): You can think of a traditional IRA like a RRSP in Canada; it's a tax-deferred retirement account.
 Generally, you can only withdraw from the IRA after age 59½ without paying a tax penalty, but there are a number of [ther exemptions](https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-tax-on-early-distributions) (eg. buying your first home).

     - [**Roth IRA**](https://www.irs.gov/retirement-plans/roth-iras) **:** A Roth IRA is _similar to_ a TFSA, but it has more limitations.
 Like a TFSA, it's post-tax, but it is subject to the same tax penalties and exemptions as a traditional IRA (only the earnings are taxed the same way as traditional IRA, you can withdraw contributions anytime).
 The Roth IRA is not currently recognized under US/Canada tax treaty, so the treatment of a Roth if you become a Canadian resident is unclear.
 Some quick searches indicate that upon moving back to Canada, you must stop contributing to the Roth + declare it as an overseas pension to ensure tax-free growth and disbursements.
-    - M E G A BACKDOOR
-      - TBD.
+Note that there is an income cap to use a Roth IRA.

 ### Various Pre-tax deductions